brewster1134/artist-manager/README.md

 rake db:seed
 ```

+## Development

-For development (or any non-production environment), you can instead run `rake dev_db:seed` to populate the site with some sample data.
+For any non-production environment, you can run `rake dev_db:seed` to populate the site with some sample data.
 **THIS WILL DROP YOUR DATABASE AND DELETE ANY FILES YOU UPLOADED THROUGH THE SITE!**

-If the image sizes are changed in the site settings, the image versions are recreated.
-If changes were made manually, or images arent showing properly, you can manually recreate them with the following rake command
+If image sizes are changed from the 'Edit Settings' page, the images will be automatically recreated.
+However, if changes were NOT made form the 'Edit Settings' page, or something went wrong with image resizing, you can manually recreate them with `rake recreate_images`

-`rake recreate_images`
+For Mobile testing, you can pass a parameter in the url to control viewing the mobile site.

++ `?m=0` will force the NON-mobile layout temporarily
++ `?m=1` will force the mobile layout temporarily
++ `?m=2` will force the mobile permanently

 ## Deployment